On my trip to Budapest, I wanted to try some of the local food so I started looking for Budapest food tours.

 With bellies full of Unicum, we moved on to a food stand with a huge crowd around it.
 To my surprise, I found a cheery guy in the stand making strudel from scratch, and gooood it looked!

 To be honest, I’m not a fan of Austrian or German strudel, but this was different.

 Our guide ordered a small selection so we could try the different flavors and I went straight for the cottage cheese strudel.
 It was SO delicious!

 Our next stop was the butcher where we tried a variety of salamis, like spicy salami, regular salami, a pork sausage made from the famous hairy pig, boar salami, horse salami, and beef tongue.

 I’ve tasted some pretty interesting things in my life, but this is the first time I tried horse meat.

 Lunch at Belvárosi Disznótoros

-Our guide ordered a variety of small dishes, like sausages, suckling pig, stuffed peppers, goulash and side dishes including cabbage and bread.
+Our guide ordered a variety of small dishes, like sausages, suckling pigs, stuffed peppers, goulash, and side dishes including cabbage and bread.

 And then the feast began.